 Under no circumstances will ORR pay for the sponsor’s airfare.
 Sponsors are not required to use a travel agent proposed or used by a care provider if they are able to find lower airfare using another agent or airline, provided escort conditions are met.

 The following table summarizes procedures for each method of transfer.

 At point of Transfer

 Sponsor pick-up at care provider facility

 Care provider escort to offsite transfer location

-Travel via airline’s unaccompanied minor escort policy (only for youth 14 years of age and older)
+Travel via airline’s unaccompanied alien minor escort policy (only for youth 14 years of age and older)